My maternity leave checklist

 I’ll be returning right before tax season is over, so I know that I’ll need to have income and expenses prepped!
 We’re looking at hiring someone to take over our bookkeeping and accounting in 2018, but I won’t be bringing them on until after maternity leave.
-That means that everything needs to be ready for Isaac, my handsome and fearless husband, so that taxes can be handled without it turning into a stress-fest on maternity leave.
+That means everything needs to be ready for Isaac, my handsome and fearless husband, so taxes can be handled without it turning into a stress-fest on maternity leave.

 Honestly, taxes aren’t a stressor for me anymore because Isaac handles all of it!
 So I didn’t think of this until we were headed into December, but if you’re taking maternity leave around tax season, this is definitely something to think about!

 When someone emails me, the best way I can serve them is to let them know that I’m on maternity leave, but that our team will take care of them.
 It will also help to point to frequently requested links: Light & Airy Preset Suite, How to get started with Lightroom, How to get the light and airy look in-camera , etc.

 You and me both!
 Pin the image to the left so you can come back to this post anytime.